 (C) Objections, Court Review, and Effective Date

-Any objection must be filed and served upon the Applicant, the Professional, and the Service List and other parties as directed by the Court.
-If no objection is filed by the objection deadline, the Court may grant the Employment Application and approve the proposed employment and any periodic payment procedure without a hearing or further notice.
-If the Employment Application is granted, the employment shall be effective as of the date the Employment Application was filed unless otherwise ordered by the Court.
+An objection must be filed and served upon the Applicant, the Professional, the Service List and other parties as directed by the Court.
+If no objection is filed, the Court may grant the Employment Application and approve the proposed employment and a periodic payment procedure without a hearing or further notice.
+If the Employment Application is granted, the employment shall be effective as of the date the Employment Application was filed unless the Court orders otherwise.

-If a Professional seeks to resolve any potential conflict of interest concerning any other client or former client, the Professional shall comply with applicable Rules of Professional Conduct.
-All consents or waivers of conflicts of interest (“waivers”) shall be in writing.
-The Professional shall serve copies of all such waivers upon the Applicant and the Service List with the Employment Application or promptly following receipt by the Professional.
+If a Professional seeks to resolve a potential conflict of interest, the Professional shall comply with applicable Rules of Professional Conduct.
+All consents or waivers of conflicts of interest shall be in writing.
+The Professional shall serve copies of all waivers upon the Applicant and the Service List with the Employment Application or following receipt by the Professional.

 (3) Treatment of Retainer

-A proposed Professional shall obtain approval from the Court of an arrangement whereby a retainer paid by the Debtor to the Professional may be retained and applied to the satisfaction of such Professional’s fees and expenses.
-Those financial arrangements may include provisions similar to the following:
+A proposed Professional shall obtain Court approval of the terms for applying a retainer to the payment of the Professional’s fees and expenses.
+Those terms may be similar to the following:

-(A) the retainer shall be applied to satisfy the Professional’s fees and expenses as they are approved by the Court pursuant to 11 U.S.C. §§330 and 331;
+(A) apply the retainer to satisfy the Professional’s fees and expenses as they are awarded by the Court under 11 U.S.C. §§330 and 331;

-(B) the Professional may hold the entire retainer without any application for payment of fees and expenses until final approval by the Court of such Professional’s final application for fees and expenses, with such allowed interim fees and expenses paid periodically from other estate assets;
+(B) hold the entire retainer without an application for payment of fees and expenses until final award by the Court of the Professional’s final application for fees and expenses, with allowed interim fees and expenses paid from other estate assets;

 (C) draw against the retainer at specified intervals prior to the award of fees and expenses by the Court under subparagraph (b)(4) of this rule; or

 (4) Procedure for Periodic Payment from Retainer

-The Court may approve a request by the Professional and the Debtor for a streamlined procedure for periodic payment of fees and costs from any retainer, prior to allowance by the Court.
-“Payment” includes any transfer of funds from the Debtor to the Professional after the filing date.
-Any proposed procedure shall provide for payment of no more than eighty percent (80%) of requested fees but may provide for payment of one hundred percent (100%) of expenses.
+The Court may approve a request by the Professional for a streamlined procedure for periodic payment of fees and expenses from a retainer, prior to Court award of interim or final fees and expenses.
+The proposed procedure shall provide for payment of no more than 80% of requested fees but may provide for payment of 100% of expenses.

 (A) If requested as part of the Application, the proposed procedure shall be summarized in the Objection Notice.
 If requested separately, the Applicant shall provide notice in the same manner as required by subparagraph (b)(1)(B) of this rule.

-(B) All such arrangements shall provide that prior to the fee draw the Professional must file with the Clerk a Notice of Draw which sets forth the amount of the proposed draw and contains, as an attachment, a copy of the periodic billing which supports the amount of the draw.
-(The CM/ECF event “Notice of Draw on Retainer/Payment of Fees or Expenses Pursuant to B-2014-1” should be used.)
+(B) All such arrangements shall provide that prior to the fee draw the Professional shall file with the Clerk a Notice of Draw which sets forth the amount of the proposed draw and contains, as an attachment, a copy of the periodic billing which supports the amount of the draw.
+The CM/ECF event “Notice of Draw on Retainer/Payment of Fees or Expenses Pursuant to B-2014-1” should be used.

-(C) A copy of the Notice of Draw shall be distributed to the Service List and, in addition, a copy of the relevant periodic billing shall be delivered to the UST.
+(C) The Notice of Draw shall be distributed to the Service List and a copy of the relevant periodic billing shall be delivered to the UST.
 Failure of a party to object to the draw does not affect the party’s right to object to the final allowance of fees and expenses.
-Court approval of the draw procedure is not approval of fees and expenses.
+Court approval of the draw procedure is not allowance of fees and expenses.
 All fees and expenses drawn are subject to disgorgement until the Court allows the final fee application of the Professional.

 (5) Other Periodic Payment Procedure

-The Court may approve procedures for periodic payment, other than from a retainer.
-Any such procedure is subject to the provisions of subparagraph (b)(4) of this rule.
+The Court may approve procedures for periodic payment, other than from a retainer, subject to the provisions of subparagraph (b)(4) of this rule.